GoogleChrome/web.dev/src/site/content/en/blog/urlpattern/index.md

 Routing is a key piece of every web application.
-At its heart, routing involves taking a URL, applying some pattern matching or other app-specific logic to it, and then usually displaying web content based on the result.
+At its heart, routing involves taking a URL, applying some pattern matching or other app-specific logic to it, and then, usually, displaying web content based on the result.
 Routing might be implemented in a number of ways: it's sometimes code running on a server that maps a path to files on disk, or logic in a single-page app that waits for changes to the current `location` and creates a corresponding piece of DOM to